Scorpio Tankers Inc. Announces Availability of 2022 Annual Report on Form 20-F

-/EIN News/ -- MONACO, March 24, 2023 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. (NYSE: STNG) ("Scorpio Tankers" or the "Company") announced today that its Annual Report on Form 20-F for the year ended December 31, 2022 has been filed with the Securities and Exchange Commission and can be accessed on the Company’s website www.scorpiotankers.com in the Investors section under Reports and Presentations.
+MONACO, March 24, 2023 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. STNG ("Scorpio Tankers" or the "Company") announced today that its Annual Report on Form 20-F for the year ended December 31, 2022 has been filed with the Securities and Exchange Commission and can be accessed on the Company's website www.scorpiotankers.com in the Investors section under Reports and Presentations.

 Shareholders may also request a hard copy of the Annual Report, which includes the Company's complete 2022 audited financial statements, free of charge, by contacting the Company at: